 All good things must come to an end and the time has come for me to move on from The Correspondent.
 Don’t worry, this newsletter will be left in capable hands, with De Correspondent’s stellar Surveillance and Technology correspondent Dimitri Tokmetzis writing to you every other week.

-When I first started working on The Correspondent’s back in March, China was trying to combat the coronavirus by using personal data belonging to its tech-savvy population.
-How much its were responsible for reducing the spread of the virus back then remains unclear.
+When I first started working on The Correspondent’s Track(ed) Together project back in March, China was trying to combat the coronavirus by using personal data belonging to its tech-savvy population.
+How much its health code apps were responsible for reducing the spread of the virus back then remains unclear.
 But the country’s success at “flattening the curve” means one of the main preoccupations of governments everywhere has been, “How can we use tech to beat this virus?”

 One of our aims of Track(ed) Together was to interrogate whether these tech fixes worked or were just a distraction.
 But the project wouldn’t have been possible without our global team of collaborators who sent us updates on the digital response to the virus in their country.
-Some of them contributed to our postcard series, tackling themes such as and from countries such as Peru, Russia and South Africa.
+Some of them contributed to our postcard series, tackling themes such as data cultures, permanence and resistance from countries such as Peru, Russia and South Africa.
 Others helped us build a database that so far includes 500 surveillance measures introduced in response to Covid-19.
-That database also helped Dimitri and I write features and explainers that dug deep into
+That database also helped Dimitri and I write features and explainers that dug deep into the politics orbiting pandemic tech.

 Then there was the global shift towards contact-tracing apps, particularly those using Bluetooth to register encounters.
 It feels like we’ve been talking about contact-tracing tech for months, but it’s only this summer the apps have really gathered steam as they are rapidly introduced by governments on a national and regional level – especially in US states – as well as by some companies and even universities.